Jump to year:

 Carl added that he still remembers the day Bob came into his shop, just after he relocated from Manhattan to Brooklyn, to order a bass.
 “Bob was a big guy,” he said, “and I had to re-cut the body on this bass to fit comfortably against Bob’s thigh.
 I used the new ‘Bob’ cut, on all my basses after that.”

-PJ bought the bass and refusbished it, reducing the number of frets and adding a second pickup.
-The bass now belongs to Richard Nunez.
+PJ bought the bass and refurbished it, reducing the number of frets and adding a second pickup.
+The bass now belongs to Michael Jessen.

 Included are photos before and after the refurbishment.

 Ben is playing with Dizzy Gillespie in some of the photos.
 Also pictured is Dave Muntner.

 Here’s the eBay description: “Mint!
 Looks new!
 Unplayed!
 Not a scratch!
 No fretwear!
 Serial # 91176, (Sep.
 11 ’76) Koa, Bubinga, or Ovangkol body.
 Body is essentially 1-piece, the only lamination being a tiny piece on one side, I guess the piece of wood was just a 1/4″ shy of the size Carl needed.
 Mahogany neck w.
 Rosewood or Cocabola fingerboard.
 Typical CT oil finish.
 Schaller tuners, Badass 1 bridge.
 Passive electronics, (tone control is a little scratchy, sealed pots so I can’t spray it out, no big deal) 100% stock, straight neck, excellent action, works fine, 3-way coil split/series-parallel switch.
 NO cracks, repairs, or problems.
 29, YES, 29, frets!
 Woodburned logo.
 Has the famed CT warm, woody sound and organic playability.
 Inc. hardshell grey rug covered case.
 This is the third, COOLEST, and final Carl Thompson bass in the collection of a customer who’s consigned them to me.”